pinetr2e/scons-compiledb/README.md

 `enable(env)` adds a new builder, `CompileDb` to the specified environment, `env`.
 In order to build the `compile_commands.json` file, `CompileDb()` should be called.
-It can also specify the file name as an optional argument.
+It can also specify the DB file name as an optional argument.

 ### Enable and generation with command line option --compiledb